 Psychotherapy describes various evidence-based treatment models that help clients work through specific mental health issues, navigate harmful thoughts and behaviors, build skills to improve daily functioning and make life more enjoyable.
-One form of Psychotherapy is Mentalization-Based Therapy (MBT).
+One form of Psychotherapy is Mentalization-Based Treatment (MBT).
 MBT revolves around the skill of mentalization, which allows you to identify and understand your emotional state clearly.
 Mentalization also gives you an understanding of how other people’s actions reflect their mental and emotional states.

-Mentalization-Based Therapy is a common and effective way to treat a variety of Mental Health Disorders, particularly Borderline Personality Disorder.
+Mentalization-Based Treatment is a common and effective way to treat a variety of Mental Health Disorders, particularly Borderline Personality Disorder.
 Undergoing MBT with a Licensed Clinical Psychologist gives you the skills you need to strengthen your ability to mentalize, which in turn helps you navigate your Mental Health Disorder or other emotional and mental challenges that arise in life.
-Learn more about how MBT can help patients as part of a comprehensive, evidence-based treatment plan with this overview of things to know about Mentalization-Based Therapy.
+Learn more about how MBT can help patients as part of a comprehensive, evidence-based treatment plan with this overview of things to know about Mentalization-Based Treatment.

-What Is Mentalization-Based Therapy?
+What is Mentalization-Based Treatment?

 Emotions play an intrinsic role in human interaction.
 The ability to identify and interpret the emotions behind human actions and behavior is a common skill we use daily.
 However, some people—such as those with Borderline Personality Disorder—have a more challenging time mentalizing than others.

-Mentalization-Based Therapy teaches patients to process their thoughts and feelings to regulate their emotions better.
+Mentalization-Based Treatment teaches patients to process their thoughts and feelings to regulate their emotions better.
 This helps patients alleviate or avoid problematic behaviors that stem from their Mental Health Disorder.
 Essentially, MBT strengthens your ability to mentalize healthily and productively.

-Mentalization-Based Therapy is not a quick solution to Borderline Personality Disorder or other Mental Health Disorders.
+Mentalization-Based Treatment is not a quick solution to Borderline Personality Disorder or other Mental Health Disorders.
 Instead, MBT takes time and dedication as you work with a Licensed Clinical Psychologist to develop these skills.

 The Importance of Mentalization

-One of the most important things to know about Mentalization-Based Therapy is how essential mentalization is in daily life.
+One of the most important things to know about Mentalization-Based Treatment is how essential mentalization is in daily life.
 Struggling to mentalize means struggling to understand the emotions and actions of yourself and others.
 This can cause you to misunderstand or mistake other people’s intentions and behaviors, leading to impulsive or inappropriate reactions that harm your relationships with others.
 Reduced capacity for mentalization can prove disruptive and even dangerous, and it can lead to consequences in friendships, romantic relationships, professional relationships, and more.

 Mentalization is also crucial in regulating your own emotions.
 Suppose you struggle to correctly identify your feelings and how they affect your thoughts and behaviors.
 In that case, you will have a harder time controlling and reacting to those feelings appropriately.
 Once again, reduced capacity for mentalization can lead to harmful behaviors, such as inappropriate reactions to certain situations.